Tidal river Colne to Brighlingsea. Then short ferry for coast walk to Clacton (long) or West Mersea (bus)

 Simply follow the beach or sea wall, however, there are 2 access issues to the coast path, so an OS map is recommended.

 There was a seawall collapse here in early 2020 (i.e. after this walk was last checked).
 The Council has applied to close 2km of the coastal footpath (Coopers Beach Caravan Park - Essex Outdoors Centre - Waldegraves Caravan Park), leaving only the above inland detour (included in the GPS files, and shown on the OS map page).
 Seek local advise if the low tide beach route is still possible.
 Local feedback appreciated!

 Continue on, passing the Seaview cafe and the 2 Sugars Cafe, to West Mersea.

 At Monkey Beach, head inland along the High Street to catch a bus back to Colchester.
 Its a 60 min trip.

-Before you do, continue on along the coast a little, 'around the corner' of the island, to 3 pubs - The Victory, West Mersea Oyster Bar (terrace), The Coast Inn, and a little further, to the foodie Company Shed (BYOB + bread!)
+Before you do, continue on along the coast a little, 'around the corner' of the island, to 3 pubs - The Victory, West Mersea Oyster Bar (terrace), The Coast Inn, and a little further, to the seafood foodie Company Shed (BYOB + bread!).
 You have to walk back for the bus.